Secure Justice with Atlanta's Premier Medical Malpractice Lawyers at The Graham Firm

 When we read about medical malpractice cases in the news, it’s often either because the victim was someone notable (or related to someone notable), or the act was especially egregious.
 Medical Malpractice wrongful death suits followed the deaths of Joan Rivers, Bill Paxton, John Ritter, Michael Jackson, Andy Warhol, and Elvis Presley.
 Medical practice lawsuits have been filed by Dennis Quaid, Hulk Hogan, Julie Andrews, and Dana Carvey.

-The most notable and newsworthy cases make news when liability is obvious and indisputable: a heart surgery is performed on the wrong patient, a hole is drilled on the wrong side of the head, surgical tools are left inside a patient.
+The most notable and newsworthy cases make news when liability is obvious and indisputable: a heart surgery is performed on the wrong patient, a hole is drilled on the wrong side of the head, and surgical tools are left inside a patient.
 Those cases do not even need the usual expert witness testimony to prove there was a deviation from the standard of care.
 More often, medical malpractice cases don’t make the news, and patients are left to deal with consequences for months, years, or a lifetime.
 In real life, medical malpractice happens all the time.

-Although medical malpractice often refers to doctors, any health care provider can commit negligence or malpractice.
+Although medical malpractice often refers to doctors, any healthcare provider can commit negligence or malpractice.
 In addition to doctors, claims may be brought against:

 - Nurse practitioners